curateteaching/digitalpedagogy/keywords/!template.md

 ## 2. Bulleted List of Curated Pedagogical Resources

 For quick reference, provide a bulleted list of the ten pedagogical resources featured in your keyword entry.
+Please provide ten resources.
+No more, no less.

 * "Title," Creator, URL (Project Type)